bardellis/8_weeks_dannys_challenge/Case Study #6 - Clique Bait/solution.md

 				-- 4		| 249		|	946		|	0.2632

-use clique_bait;
--- Which product had the highest view to purchase percentage?
+3. Which product had the highest view to purchase percentage?
 				SELECT product_id,
 					   views,
 					   purchased,